WVURAIL/dspira/_posts/2022-07-11-SettingUp2HornInterferometer.md

      - Run GNU Radio: $ gnuradio-companion

-     - On the canvas in the Interferometer_SimpleSpectrometer_Adding.grc program, open the Variable boxes described below; these are in the upper left side of the GNU Radio canvas:
+     - Open the Variable boxes described below in Interferometer_SimpleSpectrometer_Adding.grc.
+They are at the upper left of the GNU Radio canvas:

        - Open the "prefix_hornA" Variable block (double-click it).
 For "Value" type the pathname to the subfolder that will be used to collect the spectrum of Horn A. This must be in quotes.
-In the example below horn A data is written to the sub-folder "magnitude_july21" that is in the subfolder "sun_july21" which is a subfolder of "interferometer_data", etc. This will be written in the prefix-hornA Variable box as: "/home/john/dspira_2021/interferometer_data/sun_july21/hornA_july21/"
+In this example, horn A data goes into "magnitude_july21".
+That folder is inside "sun_july21", which is inside "interferometer_data".
+This will be written in the prefix-hornA Variable box as: "/home/john/dspira_2021/interferometer_data/sun_july21/hornA_july21/"

        - Set up similar file pathnames in the Variable blocks "prefix_hornB" and "prefix_adding".